 24. Party in Bangalore

 Head to Bangalore for the coolest parties in the south!
 It is the hub of the Indian IT revolution and is popularly known as the Silicon Valley of India.
 Thus, Bangalore draws a very young and hip demography to its limits.
 This place has one of the best pub cultures in the country although most of the pubs and bars are known to shut down by 12.
 There are numerous places dotting the entire town where people can let their hair down.
 But the best thing about Bangalore is hands down its weather, which is what all the other metro cities in the country lack.
 One of the best places to visit in South India for all the youngsters!

 25. Food in Mysore

 It’s the time you can eat what you want, and the best place in South India for our favourite idlis and dosas is none other than Mysore!
 Head to this beautiful city for delicious ghee based sweets like the Mysore Pak (Something I can’t get enough of).
 Spend the evening walking by the lit up Mysore palace and eating at the roadside stalls.
 Mysore is also one of South India’s most popular tourist destinations.
 It has a rich historical and cultural significance which can be seen in the splendid Mysore palace and other places.

 Keep stomach happy.
 Check.

 South India travel.
 Worth it?
-Aboslutely.
+Absolutely!

-65 Places to visit near Bangalore Street Food in Bangalore Places near Bangalore for couples Bike Road Trips from Bangalore Places near Bangalore for winter One day sightseeing in Bangalore Must visit places in South India Places near Bangalore monsoon Places near Bangalore for summer
+65 Places to visit near Bangalore Street Food in Bangalore Places near Bangalore for couples Bike Road Trips from Bangalore Places near Bangalore for winter One-day sightseeing in Bangalore Must visit places in South India Places near Bangalore monsoon Places near Bangalore for summer